March Brings Spring Breakers, More DUIs to Florida

 Establishments that sell alcohol also have a responsibility not to serve it to those who are under the state’s legal drinking age.
 According to the law, an establishment that “furnishes alcoholic beverages to a person who is not of lawful drinking age may become liable for injury or damage caused by or resulting from the intoxication of such minor or person.”

 If you are involved in a car accident with a driver who was under the influence of alcohol or drugs, you may be able to hold other people or entities liable in addition to the driver.
-A Florida attorney can provide you with advice and guidance.
+A Florida lawyer can provide you with advice and guidance.

 Source: Florida Highway Safety and Motor Vehicles, “DHSMV Reminds Motorists Not to Drink and Drive This Spring Break,” March 01, 2016